LivePersonInc/developer-center/pages/documents/DeveloperTools/FaaS/scheduled-invocations.md

   - function-as-a-service-scheduled-invocations.html
 ---

-To give brands the option to call their functions on a regular basis, we developed a time-based scheduling for LivePerson Functions.
-Similar to Cron on Unix systems, we allow to define recurring invocation via Cron expression for function that are not connected to any events.
+To give brands the option to call their functions on a regular basis, we developed time-based scheduling for LivePerson Functions.
+Similar to Cron on Unix systems, we allow to define recurring invocations via Cron expression for functions that are not connected to any events (functions that are connected to events don't need scheduling, since they are invoked whenever the event is fired).

 ![](img/faas-schedule.png)